-Most of these certificates have star note variations.
-If your bill has a star either before or after the serial number then it's going to sell for a slightly higher price.
+Most of these certificates have star note varieties.
+If your bill has a star either before or after the serial number then it's going to sell for a higher price.

 Let's now take a look at the different series and what their current values are.
 Click on the links below to learn more information on a particular series.

 If you have a large silver certificate bill in good condition then it's going to have value.
 There is a good collector's market for these bills and you can easily find a buyer on eBay or at a coin shop.

 First lady Martha Washington appeared on three different silver certificate series.
 The above image is the 1886 series and the 1891 series has a similar look to it.
 The 1891 series was only a slight redesign.
 The backs of both of these notes have a lot of rich detail.

 The 1886 $1 silver certificate is worth around $225 in very good condition.
 In uncirculated condition the price is around $2,250 for bills with an MS 63 grade.